yannickferenczi/fancy-farmers/README.md

 # Fancy Farmers Website
 (Developer: Yannick Ferenczi)

-This is the main website for Fancy Farmers.
+This is the marketing website to promote the Fancy Farmers company.
 It provides information about the Fancy Farmers, their products, their events and how to find them and contact them.
 It is a fully responsive website allowing customers to visit it from any device.
 Fancy Farmers is a farm company bio certified, located in nrw, Germany.

 <img src="assets/images/multi-mockup-index.jpg">